Shashank7704/cs3100_o23/README.md

 # cs3100_o23
 Here are my approaches for the assignments of the CS3100 course in the 5th semester.
-Please let me know if you find any mistakes.
+Let me know if you find any mistakes.